As a blogger or a business owner with a WordPress website, you know the power of comments, don't you?

 More than that, if a reader has questions related to your previously published content, you can use comments to forward them to your other WordPress pages, thus influencing their performance.

-• WordPress comments grow page views.
-The more comments, the more exposure: It's a signal for both users and search engines that a content piece evokes discussion, so it means it's interesting to check.
+- WordPress comments grow page views.
+The more comments, the more exposure: It signals to both users and search engines that a content piece sparks discussion, so it's worth checking.

-• WordPress comments may work as a conversion tool.
-If your arguments in content weren't enough to persuade a reader, you can provide further explanation in the comments to withdraw all objections.
+- WordPress comments may work as a conversion tool.
+If your arguments in content weren't enough to persuade a reader, you can provide further explanation in the comments to address all objections.

-• Comments give you new content ideas.
-Readers often ask about what they'd like to see on your blog; if you haven't covered those topics before, why not take those ideas for new blog posts?
+- Comments give you new content ideas.
+Readers often ask what they'd like to see on your blog.
+If you haven't covered those topics before, consider turning those ideas into new blog posts.

 P.S.
 The website has done it, by the way, and that post about essay conclusions remained the #1 source of organic traffic for years already.